sigmaister/copy_CollapsOS/recipes/rc2014/README.md

 ## Recipe

 The goal is to have the shell running and accessible through the Serial I/O.
-To make things fun, we play with I/Os using RC2014's Digital I/O module.

 You'll need specialized tools to write data to the AT28 EEPROM.
 There seems to be many devices around made to write in flash and EEPROM modules, but being in